raystack/dagger/docs/reference/configuration.md

 #### `FLINK_ROWTIME_ATTRIBUTE_NAME`

-Defines the time attribute field name on the data stream
+Defines the time attribute field name on the data stream.
+Find more details on this config [here](../concepts/basics.md#rowtime).

 * Example value: `rowtime`
 * Type: `required`